Hendricks-Laboratory/OT2Control/auto_mode_validation.md

 **Branch context:** Auto mode development branch
 **Prepared for:** Branch-local documentation / validation notes
 **Originally prepared:** 2026-06-08
-**Updated through:** 2026-06-12
+**Updated through:** 2026-06-15

 ---

 ## Purpose

-This note documents the current **Auto mode optimizer implementation and validation status** based on the recent branch history, dry/debug output, water-only testing, and the latest debug-output validation work.
+This note documents the current **Auto mode optimizer implementation and validation status** based on the recent branch history, dry/debug output, water-only testing, RTG_008 real-reagent validation, later RTG_009/DEBUGRTG-style output validation, and the latest replicate-QC/plot-layout validation work.

 It is intended as a branch-specific record of: